cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 Click _Quartus (Quartus Prime 19.1)_ on the desktop to start Quartus, and click _Run the Quartus Prime software_.
 You might need to try starting Quartus twice.
-Setup a new quartus project using the _New Project
+Setup a new Quartus project using the _New Project
 Wizard_:

  - Directory, Name, Top-Level Entity